-The Group has established an audit committee (the Audit Committee) and a remuneration committee (the Remuneration Committee) with formally delegated duties, authority, and responsibilities, and written terms of reference.
+The Group has established an audit committee (the 'Audit Committee') and a remuneration committee (the 'Remuneration Committee') with formally delegated duties, authority, and responsibilities, and written terms of reference.
 These terms of reference are kept under review to ensure that they remain appropriate and compliant with changes to legislation.

 Each Committee is comprised of the Non-Executive Directors (excluding the Chair) with Gillian Davies chairing the Audit Committee and Jane Pateman chairing the Remuneration Committee.
-Each Committee has unrestricted access to employees of the business or external advisors to meetings, to the extent that they consider it necessary in relation to any specific matter under consideration.
-Both Committees have sought to utilise external advice with the Remuneration Committee liaising with FIT Remuneration Consultants LLP for the purposes of advising on the terms of the performance share awards granted to certain PDMR's within the business and benchmarking executive pay, and the Audit Committee meeting with RSM UK Audit LLP, the Group's auditors, both with and without the presence of Executive Directors and members of the finance team.
+Each Committee has unrestricted access to employees of the business or external advisors, to the extent that they consider it necessary in relation to any specific matter under consideration.
+Both Committees have sought to utilise external advice with the Remuneration Committee liaising with FIT Remuneration Consultants LLP who have provided the Remuneration Committee with external remuneration advice. including providing advice on all aspects of remuneration policy for the Executive Directors.
+The Audit Committee has met with RSM, the Group's auditors, both with and without the presence of Executive Directors and members of the finance team.